bucketeer-io/bucketeer-docs/docs/sdk/client-side/javascript/index.md

 #### Polling

-The initialize process starts polling right away the latest evaluations from Bucketeer in the background using the interval `pollingInterval` configuration.
+The initialize process starts polling right away the latest evaluations from the Bucketeer server in the background using the interval `pollingInterval` configuration.
 JavaScript SDK **does not support** Background fetch.

 #### Polling retry behavior

-The Bucketeer SDK regularly polls the latest evaluations from Buckteer based on the pollingInterval parameter.
+The Bucketeer SDK regularly polls the latest evaluations from the server based on the pollingInterval parameter.
 By default, the `pollingInterval` is set to 10 minutes, but you can adjust it to suit your needs.

 If a polling request fails, the SDK initiates a retry procedure.
 The SDK attempts a new polling request every minute up to 5 times.
 If all five retry attempts fail, the SDK sends a new polling request once the `pollingInterval` time elapses.
-The table below illustrates this scenario:
+The table below shows this scenario:

 <div className="center-table">
 <table>